SamuelBolduc/crashplan-logs/README.md

 One limitation is that the CrashPlan backup entries do not specify the seconds in their timestamp, only the minute.
 So for files uploading in less than 5 minutes, the speed might not be super accurate.

-Also, other things that uploaded files are logged in this file.
-I try to ignore them, but it might happen that unexpected lines appear in the output.
+Also, CrashPlan logs other stuff not directly related to uploaded items in that log file.
+I try to ignore those lines, but it might happen that unexpected lines appear in the output.
 Don't worry, it's normal, I just didn't have the time (and knowledge) to cover all possible cases.